a17assn/djreact/README.md

-# djreact
+# A Simple blog with django and react
-django with react auth
+# react-django-blog